healthchecks/healthchecks/templates/docs/projects_teams.md

 quota.
 If you get invited to somebody else's project, that does not change the number of checks you can create in your own projects.

+## Projects and Team Size Limits

+**Team size** is the number of unique users you can invite in your projects.
+The team size limit is also shared by all projects owned by your account.
+However, if you invite the same user (using the same email address) into several projects, it only takes up a single "seat".

 ## Projects and Monthly Reports